As the world becomes increasingly uncertain, IronNet Inc. (IRNT) offers stability - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 3 analysts.
+The firm’s stock currently is rated by 3 analysts.
 The consensus estimate for the next quarter is $-0.21, with high estimates of $-0.2 and low estimates of $-0.21.

 Analysts are recommending an EPS of between $-0.81 and $-0.85 for the fiscal current year, implying an average EPS of $-0.82.
 EPS for the following year is $-0.69, with 3 analysts recommending between $-0.58 and $-0.82.